BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

  - Compatibility
  - How to switch tattoo and makeup mods
  - How to make other loose file mods compatible with Unique Tav
+ 	- Makeup and tattoo mods that have not been optimised for Unique Tav
+  - Other loose file mods such as boring tieflings, smooth body etc.
  - General usage
  - Common issues and user errors
  	- How to fix them
+ - Other information